Adi123992/team_WinningVariables/agrichain/README.md

-# 🌾 AgriChain — Farm-to-Market Intelligence Platform
+# 🌾 KisanMitra — Farm-to-Market Intelligence Platform

 AI-powered advisory for Indian farmers: optimal harvest timing, best mandi to sell at, post-harvest spoilage risk, and plain-language explanations — all from a single API call.